German-born artist Tomma Abts has become the first woman painter to win the controversial and ageist Turner Prize in its 15-year history.

 Artist Yoko Ono presented the £25,000 prize at London’s Tate Britain.

-Mr Turner quite possibly turned in his grave at the floundering banality of works by the four shortlisted artists in this year’s ageist (under 50s only) Turner Prize.
+J.M.W quite possibly turning in his grave at the floundering banality of works by the four shortlisted artists in this year’s ageist (under 50s only) Turner Prize.
 One of whom, Rebecca Warren, churns out sculpture such as this;

-Read the way these sterile homogenized hulks of ugly are eulogized to high heaven and given artistic justification in a way that only a troupe of pseudo-intellectual self-important cosied-up art toffs could hyperbole.
+Read the way these sterile homogenized hulks are unqualifiedly eulogized and given artistic credence in a way that only a clique of self-important cosied-up art toffs could..

 The talking heads members of the Turner Prize 2006 jury.